aonalan/CSS_545/HW2_BasicStorage/README.txt

         the user can use.

         Cons: Cross platform compatibility is lacking.
 This method may not always behave the same between Android and iOS.
-This is a big one because we intetend to develop our app with cross compatibility in mind.
+This is a big one because we interned to develop our app with cross compatibility in mind.
     react-native-fs
-        Pros:
+        Pros: Offers flexibility, allows for storage of various data types.
+This could be useful for our application.
+Generally speaking has no file size limitations.

-        Cons:
+        Cons: Management of the file system input/output could be more complex.
+No structure so you have to manually organize and parse your stored data.
+This increases code complexity and I do not think we could go this way for our application.